| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday July 23,

 are coordinated by the Oklahoma Department of Agriculture emailed us some

-"We hit the trail early with a look at sunflower biodiesel at the Doye place, close to the Hulen Methodist Church.
+of their plans for today: "We hit the trail early with a look at sunflower biodiesel at the Doye place, close to the Hulen Methodist Church.
 The teachers will learn how to judge livestock, visit the Tri County Gin in Chatty, Cassidy Grain in Frederick, Van Der Laan Dairy in the Tipton area, Windmill Vineyard in Roosevelt and participate in a live auction hosted by Oklahoma Farm Bureau Women and auction items provided by Farm Bureau women statewide and commodity groups.
 After each stop, the teachers are familiarized with Ag in the Classroom lessons that connect their experiences with teaching resources.
 Some of the teacher favorites include: Fleece as White as Snow, Beef or Dairy, Chew It Twice, Wet and Wooly, Build a Better Burger, Genetics A List of Traits.
 More ag-adventures scheduled for Thursday."
 For more about Ag in the Classroom in Oklahoma- we have the link to learn more below. | |

-Higher Costs Tighten Cow Calf Margins ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Our headline
+| Higher Costs Tighten Cow Calf Margins ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Our headline

 is no surprise to our Oklahoma cow calf operators- but Randy Blach of